benjvi/seven-ways-to-install-cert-manager/3-tanzu-package/README.md

 Right now, the packages are intended to be installed through the `tanzu` CLI.
 However, this just a thin facade used to create and apply Kubernetes objects - in particular the `PackageRepository` and `InstalledPackage` kapp-controller CRDs.

+Should you be checking in these resources to Git, using that as a source of truth rather than the Kubernetes API?
+Possibly.
+In general, version-control of system configuration has been a big win for our industry.
+Although, in simple cases, this configuration may not benefit from version-control as much as others do.

 ## 1. Repo

 To connect the kubernetes cluster to the Tanzu package repository, you would run: